 Firewall Mode Security Context

-Multiple
+Routed Transparent Multiple

-Command Mode Routed Transparent Single Context System
+Command Mode Single Context System

 Interface configuration • • •

+Release Modification

-Release Modification 7.2(1) This command was introduced.
+7.2(1) This command was introduced.

 7.2(2) This command was modified to allow more than 3 VLANs per switch port.
 Also, you can now configure multiple trunk ports, instead of being limited to only one.
 This command also uses commas instead of spaces to separate VLAN IDs.
-7.2(4)/8.0(4) Native VLAN support was introduced with the native vlan keywords.

-If you want to create a trunk port to pass multiple VLANs on the switch port, set the mode to trunk mode using the switchport mode trunk command, and then use the switchport trunk command to assign VLANs to the trunk.
+If you want to create a trunk port to pass multiple VLANs on the switch port, set the mode to trunk mode, and then use the switchport trunk allowed vlan command to assign multiple VLANs to the trunk.
 This switch port cannot pass traffic until you assign at least one VLAN to it.
 If you set the mode to trunk mode, and you have not yet configured the switchport trunk allowed vlan command, the switch port remains in "line protocol down" state and cannot participate in traffic forwarding.
 Trunk mode is available only with the Security Plus license.

-The switchport trunk command does not take effect unless the mode is set to trunk mode using the switchport mode trunk command.
+The switchport trunk allowed vlan command does not take effect unless the mode is set to trunk mode.